puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 When you're done use the `puppet parser validate` command to check your manifest.

-We haven't added the `file` resource to manage the the `sshd` configuration, but before getting to this, let's take a look at the relationship between the `package` and `service` resources from another perspective.
+Before we add the `file` resource to manage the the `sshd` configuration, let's take a look at the relationship between the `package` and `service` resources from another perspective.

 When Puppet compiles a catalog, it generates a **graph** that represents the network of resource relationships in that catalog.
-Not to be confused with the more general sense of meaning "chart," *graph*, in this context, refers to a method commonly used in computer science and mathematics to model connections among a collection of objects.
+Not to be confused with the more common sense of "chart," *graph*, in this context, refers to a method used in computer science and mathematics to model connections among a collection of objects.
 Puppet uses a graph to determine a workable order for applying resources.

 This graph can also be a great tool to help a user visualize and understand the relationships among resources.